 11. What size patch is needed for loading my muzzleloader?

 The diameter of the patch should be the same diameter as the muzzle.
 For smaller balls a 0.015 (15 thousandths of an inch thickness) patch is used and for larger balls a 0.012 (12 thousandths of an inch thickness) patch is used.

 12. What size ball is needed for each caliber rifle?

 13. How much blackpowder is needed for each caliber?

-A good rule of thumb for any new muzzleloader is 1 grain per caliber.
+A good rule of thumb for any new muzzleloader is to start with 1 grain per caliber.

 14. How do I sight in my rifle?

 Click the icon to view or download complete instructions for sighting in your rifle.